ThePJB/rustvox/README.md

 sort front to back for rendering or whatever

-multithreading generation means separating chunk data from gpu shit
+multithreading generation means separating chunk data from gpu stuff

 something is wrong with unloading or something

-+z fucked for winding order
++z stuffed for winding order
-also framerate dependent physics I think, get that shit straight with opengl hey
+also framerate dependent physics I think, get that stuff straight with opengl hey

 could have mad pokey uppey boys for cliffs. just discontinuous ay. the range remapping could do that. again it could be also varied, or sit on top of things, etc